Humoyunn-mirzo/ResearchHub/backend/doc/architecture.md

 # Backend Architecture Overview

 This document explains all major backend layers used in a Spring Boot application:
-Controller, DTO, Model (Entity), Repository, and Service.
+Controller, DTO, Entity, Repository, and Service.

 It describes how each layer works, how they interact, and why they exist.